01 Sep Graduate Student Graduation and Completion Rates – Long Overdue

 - What are the trends of graduate graduation rates by peer and aspirational groups?

 From an accreditation perspective (I’ve served as an accreditation liaison at multiple institutions, served on institutional accreditation teams, and been an accreditation reviewer.
-Currently, I serve as a Research Fellow for WSCUC and on the Data Advisory Council at NWCCU.)

 - From which institutions can we glean graduate student graduation rate best practices?
 Sharing those practices with other institutions may help them improve their student successes.